thomas-sittler/jekyll-now/_posts/2018-03-13-utilitarianism.md

 ## Why Act-C has received so much attention
 What I've said is very obvious.
 Discussing the definition of Act-C as I did may seem rather like philosophic pedantry.
 I share that sentiment.

-Yet Act-C has received most of the philosophical attention devoted to consequentialist theories[^def].
+Yet Act-C has received most of the philosophical attention devoted to consequentialist theories.

 [^def]: Some, like Parfit, _define_ consequentialism as theory C. In other words, they bake a maximising decision rule into the definition of consequentialism.
 That is a merely verbal issue which need not distract us.